The Gospel Voices · A Four-Book Series

 Share Your Response

-This space is for readers of the Gospel Voices series — whether you come from the Christian tradition, the ACIM community, or simply a hunger to hear the Gospels in a new voice.
+This space is for readers of the Gospel Voices series, whether you come from the Christian tradition, the ACIM community, or simply a hunger to hear the Gospels in a new voice.

 Your response does not need to be polished.
 It can be a single sentence.
-It can be a question.
+It can be the question you are still carrying.
 It can be the thing you are still thinking about three days after you finished the book.

+Responses may be shared on this page with your permission.
 The light is still on.
 We would love to hear from you.